-We have reviewed the accompanying interim financial statements, which comprise the balance sheet and the income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and other explanatory notes of Generalfinance S.p.A. as of March 31, 2022.
-The Directors are responsible for the preparation of this interim financial information in accordance with the International Accounting Standard applicable to the interim financial reporting (IAS 34) as adopted by the European Union.
-Our responsibility is to express a conclusion on this interim financial information based on our review.
+We have reviewed the accompanying half-yearly condensed financial statements, which comprise the balance sheet and the income statement, statement of comprehensive income, statement of changes in equity, cash flow statement and other explanatory notes of Generalfinance S.p.A. as of June 30, 2022.
+The Directors are responsible for the preparation of the half-yearly condensed financial statements in accordance with the International Accounting Standard applicable to the interim financial reporting (IAS 34) as adopted by the European Union.
+Our responsibility is to express a conclusion on the half-yearly condensed financial statements based on our review.